navarrorc/jekyll-webpack/README.md

 > Jekyll & Webpack project

-## 🚧 You must have ruby installed on your development machine, please read the [installation guide](https://jekyllrb.com/docs/installation/).
-I show you how to install the correct version of Jekyll below.
-Also, my assumption is that you have set the remote origin to the master branch of your GitHub repo (run `git remote -v` to verify).
+# 🚧 You must have ruby installed on your development machine, please have a look at this [installation guide](https://www.youtube.com/watch?v=jQo8IQtLueU), I recommend at least ruby v2.3.3.
+Set the remote origin to the master branch of your GitHub repo (run `git remote -v` to verify).

 ## Build Setup